sofiateixeira2/MorseTranslator/README.md

 - Find a way to do jumps in the code (after I translate something, there will be an option asking if I want to translate anything else and if so, jump to the begining of the code).
 - Fix bugs.

+> ### Update:
+> Added a *goto* statement that does what it's written in the first point on the previous section.
+After the translation is done, the program asks if you want to translate something else.
+If your answer is yes, the *goto* statement makes the program jump to the corresponding label (in this case, to the begining of the code).
+If you answer no, the program ends.
+> This statement is something that programmers want to avoid to use because it confuses the flow of the program, but to avoid using a *while* loop on the main function, I think it would be more simple to use the *goto* since I only use it once.

 ### List of known bugs:
 - Morse code to text:
   - Need to write ' ' after every morse code word or else the program throws an error.